Skip to main content

 Biography

-Helen J. Huang received her B.S. in materials science and engineering at the Massachusetts Institute of Technology, and her M.S. and Ph.D. in biomedical engineering at the University of Michigan, Ann Arbor.
+Helen J. Huang received her bachelor's degree in materials science and engineering at the Massachusetts Institute of Technology, and her master's and doctorate in biomedical engineering at the University of Michigan, Ann Arbor.
 She worked at Michelin North America as a materials engineer prior to her graduate studies.
 She was a postdoctoral fellow on the University of Colorado NIH T32 Aging Grant, and an assistant research scientist in the Human Neuromechanics Laboratory directed by Daniel Ferris at the University of Michigan, prior to joining UCF in December 2015.

 Huang directs the UCF Biomechanics, Rehabilitation, and Interdisciplinary Neuroscience Laboratory.
 Members of the BRaIN Lab team include students from biomedical engineering, mechanical engineering, electrical engineering, and biomedical sciences.
 The BRaIN team studies motor adaptation and neuromechanics of gait and locomotor tasks.
 Their research currently focuses on investigating brain dynamics underlying motor adaptation, gait, balance and interlimb coordination in young and older adults.
 The BRaIN team also works on developing robotic exercise devices for gait rehabilitation and fall interventions, and on developing new methods for recording and analyzing electroencephalography (EEG) and electromyography (EMG).